tirami/udadisi-engine/README.md

 Udadisi was developed by [Tirami](http://www.tirami.co.uk/), a software development company, in collaboration with [Practical Action](http://practicalaction.org/) and the [University of Edinburgh Global Development Academy](http://www.ed.ac.uk/schools-departments/global-development), as part of the Technology and the Future of Work project, funded by the [Rockefeller Foundation](https://www.rockefellerfoundation.org/).

+For more information refer to the wiki: https://github.com/tirami/udadisi-engine/wiki

 ### Other Components

 The other components that build up the suite can be found at: